karthik/life-hacks/travel.md

 It allows me to swap out the connector on my Macbook Air (or Pro) charger for appropriate country.
 Additionally it comes with a USB port that charges phones and tablets much faster than the standard `5`v connector that Apple provides.
 Also, it saves the need for carrying around additional chargers.

-* My primary power bank is the[ ]HyperJuice USB-C battery pack](https://www.hypershop.com/blogs/news/hyper-launches-hyperjuice-world-s-most-powerful-usb-c-battery-pack).
+* My primary power bank is the[ HyperJuice USB-C battery pack](https://www.hypershop.com/blogs/news/hyper-launches-hyperjuice-world-s-most-powerful-usb-c-battery-pack).
  - Pro: It has two usb-c ports and one USB-A port.
 It packs more power than the Anker PowerCore+ (below) and can charge my MacBook pro and two other devices at the same time.
 I can charge it back with my MacBook charger and the whole thing weights a lot less than Anker's largest power brick.

 * [Anker PowerCore+ 26800](https://www.amazon.com/gp/product/B01K6TA748/)